syncfusion-content/windowsforms-docs/WindowsForms/PDF/Document-Conversion.md

 pdfDocument.Close(True)

-#### Rendering HTML page without Splitting
+Rendering HTML page without Splitting

-To avoid images and text split across page breaks when rendering a large Metafile with images and text in a PDF document, disable the SplitTextLines and SplitImages properties of PdfMetafileLayoutFormat class.
-The following code example explains this:
+To avoid images and text split across page breaks when rendering a large Meta file with images and text in a PDF document, disable the SplitTextLines and SplitImages properties of PdfMetafileLayoutFormat class.
+The following code illustrates this:

-[C#]
+{% endhighlight %}

+{% highlight c# %}

 //Creates a new PDF document.